Row of beehives in a UK apiary representing bee health and disease management

 Alongside disease control, you can support pollinators by planting for nectar and pollen, reducing pesticide use and sharing reliable information with friends and neighbours.
 The pollination and help the bees sections on this site offer more ideas for making a positive difference beyond your own hives.

-Use this diseases and pests overview as a starting point, then explore the more detailed pages on bacterial, viral, pests, mites and other conditions to build a rounded picture of honey bee health in the UK.
+Use this diseases and pests overview as a starting point, or begin with the colony health triage tool if you want to narrow down symptoms first.
+You can then explore the more detailed pages on bacterial diseases, viral diseases, bee pests, parasitic mites and other conditions to build a rounded picture of honey bee health in the UK.
+For a month-by-month view of when risks tend to show up, follow the year in the apiary, and for focused mite control planning go straight to the varroa management guide.